-- 199. DRAINAGE REQUIREMENTS: On-site parking lots and driveways (other than single-family residential) shall not surface-drain across public sidewalks or driveway aprons.
+- 182. DRAINAGE PLANS: On-site drainage plans shall be included in the building plans. - 183.
+DRAINAGE REQUIREMENTS: On-site parking lots and driveways (other than single-family residential) shall not surface-drain across public sidewalks or driveway aprons.
 A 2'x2' inlet/cleanout box is required at or near the property line for connections to the City storm drains.
-For developments that do not require a subdivision map, a connection to the City's storm main requires: (1) a written request to the Public Works Director; (2) payment of storm drainage fees; and (3) approval from the Public Works Department, unless the storm drainage fees were paid in the past for the property.
-A face-of-curb inlet/outlet shall be installed to drain into the curb of the street. - 200.
-SURFACE WATER RELEASE: Provide a surface stormwater release for the lots, driveways, alleys, and private streets that prevents the buildings from being flooded in the event the storm drainage system becomes blocked or obstructed.
-Show and identify path of surface water release on the grading and drainage plans. - 201.
-STORM DRAIN HOLD HARMLESS AGREEMENT: As portions of the site are or will be lower than the adjacent public street or the surface grade over the City's storm mains, the owner shall sign an agreement to hold the City harmless against storm surcharges or blockages that may result in on-site flooding or damage prior to approval of the building permit or final map. - 202.
-SANITARY SEWER HOLD HARMLESS AGREEMENT: If the sanitary sewer connection(s) inside the structure(s) is/are less than 1' above the rim elevation of the upstream sanitary sewer manhole, before approval of the building permit, the owner shall sign an agreement to hold the City harmless against sewer surcharges or blockages that may result in on-site damage prior to approval of the building permit or final map.
+For developments that do not require a subdivision map, a connection to the City's storm main requires: (1) a written request to the Public Works Director; (2) payment of storm drainage fees; and (3) approval from the Public Works Department, unless the storm drainage fees were paid in the past for the property. - 184.
+COVERED PARKING GARAGE: Drainage from covered parking garages shall be directed to sanitary sewer system.
+Sanitary sewer laterals shall be equipped with backwater devices.
+If any portions of the garage ramps or parking garage are uncovered, drainage shall be directed to the storm drain system. - 185.
+SURFACE WATER RELEASE: Provide a surface stormwater release for the lots and driveways that prevents the buildings from being flooded in the event the storm drainage system becomes blocked or obstructed.
+Show and identify path of surface water release on the grading and drainage plans. - 186.
+LOT DRAINAGE: Each residential lot shall be designed to drain toward the streets, common driveways, or common areas.
+The drainage paths for the privately owned lots shall be designed such that the drainage paths do not cross the common property lines unless an exception is approved due to unavoidable circumstances by the Public Works Department, such as to provide drainage to an existing Heritage tree. - 187.
+STORM DRAIN HOLD HARMLESS AGREEMENT: As portions of the site are or will be lower than the adjacent public street or the surface grade over the City's storm mains, the owner shall sign an agreement to hold the City harmless against storm surcharges or blockages that may result in on-site flooding or damage prior to approval of the building permit. - 188.
+SANITARY SEWER HOLD HARMLESS AGREEMENT: If the sanitary sewer connection(s) inside the structure(s) is/are less than 1' above the rim elevation of the upstream sanitary sewer manhole, before approval of the building permit, the owner shall sign an agreement to hold the City harmless against sewer surcharges or blockages that may result in on-site damage prior to approval of the building permit.